Incredible photos of the last czar and the Russian royal family surface

 ARCHAEOLOGISTS 'FIND CAPTAIN JAMES COOK'S HMS ENDEAVOUR' SOLVING ONE OF THE GREATEST EVER MARITIME MYSTERIES

-The exhibition - “The Last Tsar: Blood and Revolution,” includes other rare Romanov artifacts, such as personal diaries, jewelry found at the scene of the family’s murder and two Imperial Faberge Easter eggs on loan from the Moscow Kremlin Museums.
-The eggs, which include an unusual “Steel Easter Egg” featuring military designs, were presented by the Czar to his wife in 1916 when Russia was embroiled in the First World War.
+The exhibition, “The Last Tsar: Blood and Revolution,” includes other rare Romanov artifacts, such as personal diaries, jewelry found at the scene of the family’s murder and two Imperial Faberge Easter eggs on loan from the Moscow Kremlin Museums.
+The eggs, which include an unusual “Steel Easter Egg” featuring military designs, were presented by the Czar to his wife in 1916 when Russia was embroiled in the World War I.

 “This exhibition marks 100 years since the end of the Romanov dynasty and explores one of the most dramatic periods in Russian history, all through the unique lens of science,” said Blatchford in a statement.
 “Our curatorial team have brought together an exceptional, rare and poignant collection to tell this remarkable story.”